-For me, the beauty of economics lies in its ability to provide answers to questions that

-MBA students to the power of economic analysis in understanding strategic behavior.

-Specifically, I discuss the contract negotiations between the United Auto Workers perfect complements production and the strategic behavior of raising rivals' costs.
-[See Salop and Scheffman (1983, 1987) and Krattenmaker and Salop (1986) for a formal discussion of cost-raising strategies and Carlton and Perloff (2005, 371-375) for an overview of the literature.]
+For me, the beauty of economics lies in its ability to provide answers to questions that elude cursory analysis.
+The discussion that follows is one of my more successful attempts-as measured by student reactions-to enlighten undergraduates and masters of business administration (MBA) students to the power of economic analysis in understanding strategic behavior.
+I discuss the 1993 contract negotiations between the United Auto Workers (UAW) and the Ford Motor Company to explain the concepts of perfect complements production and the strategic behavior of raising rivals' costs.
+(See Salop and Scheffman [1983, 1987] and Krattenmaker and Salop [1986] for a formal discussion of cost-raising strategies, and Carlton and Perloff [2005, 371-75] for an overview of the literature.)
 This discussion should be regarded as a well-motivated story rather than a case study because the factual basis for parts of the analysis cannot be verified with complete certainty.
-And yet, like any good teaching exercise, this discussion serves to raise more questions than it answers.
+Like any good teaching exercise, this discussion raises more questions than it answers.